oyingidie/fcc-labs/0x00-responsive_web_design/03-product_landing_page/README.md

 View on [CodePen](https://codepen.io/oyingidie/full/jOgMYQo)

-### :recycle: Future Improvements
+### :recycle: Potential Enhancements

-- Expand product catalog with dynamic filtering with a shopping cart system for purchases
+- Expand product catalogue with dynamic filtering, with a shopping cart system for purchases
 - Enhance subscription feature with real email integration
-- Integrate a conversational AI assistant for smart, personalised user experience
+- Integrate a conversational AI assistant for a smart, personalised user experience

 ### :paintbrush: Author